jessepav/lacygoill-wiki-backup/man/man.md

 Maybe you should invoke  `$ sudo mandb` before the first  invocation of `man(1)`, but I'm not sure it's necessary.

-Alternatively, learn how to convert a markdown file into a manpage:
+Alternatively, learn how to convert a markdown file into a man page:
 <https://www.pragmaticlinux.com/2021/01/create-a-man-page-for-your-own-program-or-script-with-pandoc/>

 ---